-By submitting an application, the applicants consent to the use, processing and retention of their personal data, in accordance with article 6.1 (e) and (c) of the General Data Protection Regulation (GDPR) (2016/679) and for the purposes of:
+Applicants are informed that their personal data submitted in their application to the call are processed in accordance with article 6.1 (e) and (c) of the General Data Protection Regulation (GDPR) (2016/679), and for the purposes of

-- processing and evaluating the application where processing shall be lawful only if and to the extent that processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller; - administering any subsequent funding award; - managing the Funding Organisations relationship with them; - analysing and evaluating the call; - providing aggregate data to national and European surveys and analyses on the funded projects; - and complying with audits that may be initiated by the Funding Organisations and the European Commission (or its agencies).
+- Processing and evaluating the application where processing shall be lawful only if and to the extent that processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller; - Administering any subsequent funding award; - Managing the funding organisations relationship with them; - Analysing and evaluating the call; - Providing aggregate data to national and European surveys and analyses on the funded projects; - Complying with audits that may be initiated by the funding organisations and the European Commission (or its agencies).

-The members of the CSC may share applicant's data with third parties (some of which may be based outside the European Economic Area) in relation to the above activities including evaluators, auditors and the European Commission (or its agencies).
+The CSC may share applicant's data with third parties (some of which may be based outside the European Economic Area) in relation to the above activities including evaluators, auditors and the European Commission (or its agencies).

-The members of the CSC may link the data that funding recipients provide in the application with national, bibliographic or external research funding data which are available through public subscription-based databases (e.g. Scopus, Web of Science, etc.) or other national / open datasets.
+The members of the CSC may link the data that funding recipients provide in the application with regional/national, bibliographic or external research and innovation funding data which are available through public subscription-based databases (e.g. Scopus, Web of Science, etc.) or other national/open datasets.